RobJon1/Spray-Painter/README.md

 # Spray-Painter
-A little spray painter tool I made for my Computer Graphics Class
+A spray painter that I made for my Computer Graphics class Junior year.
+It was created using Visual Studio C++ 2015.